FedRAMP/docs/docs/authorization-data-sharing.md

 ### FRR-ADS-EX-01 Legacy Self-Managed Repository Exception

 !!! quote ""
-    Providers of FedRAMP Rev5 Authorized _cloud service offerings_ at FedRAMP High using a legacy self-managed repository for _authorization data_ MAY ignore the requirements in this standard until future notice.
+    Providers of FedRAMP Rev5 Authorized _cloud service offerings_ at FedRAMP High using a legacy self-managed repository for _authorization data_ MAY ignore the requirements in this Authorization Data Sharing document until future notice.

     **Applies to:** Low, Moderate, High